Tsutomu Yamaguchi: Later life

 During the Allied occupation of Japan, Yamaguchi worked as a translator for the occupation forces.
 In the early 1950s, he and his wife, who was also a survivor of the Nagasaki atomic bombing, had two daughters.
 He later returned to work for Mitsubishi designing oil tankers.
 When the Japanese government officially recognized atomic bombing survivors as hibakusha in 1957, Yamaguchi's identification stated only that he had been present at Nagasaki.
 He was content with this, satisfied that he was relatively healthy, and put the experiences behind him.

 As he grew older, his opinions about the use of atomic weapons began to change.
-In his eighties, he wrote a book about his experiences (Ikasareteiru inochi ("A Life Well-Lived")), as well as a book of poetry, and was invited to take part in a 2006 documentary about 165 double A-bomb survivors (known as nijū hibakusha in Japan) called Twice Survived: The Doubly Atomic Bombed of Hiroshima and Nagasaki, which was screened at the United Nations.
+In his eighties, he wrote a book about his experiences, Ikasareteiru inochi ("A Life Well-Lived"), as well as a book of poetry, and was invited to take part in a 2006 documentary about 165 double A-bomb survivors (known as nijū hibakusha in Japan) called Twice Survived: The Doubly Atomic Bombed of Hiroshima and Nagasaki, which was screened at the United Nations.
 At the screening, he pleaded for the abolition of atomic weapons.

 Yamaguchi became a vocal proponent of nuclear disarmament.
-He told an interviewer "The reason that I hate the atomic bomb is because of what it does to the dignity of human beings".
+He told an interviewer, "The reason that I hate the atomic bomb is because of what it does to the dignity of human beings."
 Speaking through his daughter during a telephone interview, he said, "I can't understand why the world cannot understand the agony of the nuclear bombs.
 How can they keep developing these weapons?"

 On 22 December 2009, Canadian film director James Cameron and author Charles Pellegrino met Yamaguchi while he was in a hospital in Nagasaki and discussed the idea of making a film about nuclear weapons.
 "I think it's Cameron's and Pellegrino's destiny to make a film about nuclear weapons", Yamaguchi said.

 Recognition by government

-At first, Yamaguchi did not feel the need to draw attention to his double survivor status.
+At first, Yamaguchi did not feel the need to draw attention to his double-survivor status.
 However, in later life he began to consider his survival as destiny, so in January 2009, he applied for double recognition.
-This was accepted by the Japanese government in March 2009, making Yamaguchi the only person officially recognised as a survivor of both bombings.
+This was accepted by the Japanese government in March 2009, making Yamaguchi the only person officially recognized as a survivor of both bombings.
 Speaking of the recognition, he said, "My double radiation exposure is now an official government record.
 It can tell the younger generation the horrifying history of the atomic bombings even after I die".

+Personal life

+Yamaguchi was married to his wife Hisako (1920–2008), and had three children.
+Their children, all of whom experienced serious health problems throughout their lives, were his son Katsutoshi (1946–2005), and daughters Toshiko (born 1948/1949) and Naoko.
+Yamaguchi's wife, also a survivor of the atomic bombing of Nagasaki, died in 2008 at the age of eighty-eight; her cause of death was liver and kidney cancer, likely related to health complications from the atomic bombing that she had experienced her entire life.
+At the time of her death, Yamaguchi was living with his daughter Toshiko in Nagasaki.